This post covers tickets for the Colosseum, how to avoid long lines, available discounts, guided tours, nighttime access, as well as what to expect.

 BEFORE YOU BUY

-Entry to the Colosseum, Forum, and Palatine Hill are included at no extra cost with the purchase of any of Rome’s tourist discount passes, such as the Roma Pass and Omnia Card.
+Entry to the Colosseum, Forum, and Palatine Hill is included at no extra cost with the purchase of any of Rome’s tourist discount passes, such as the Roma Pass and Omnia Card.

-The prices and information above is for general admission tickets to the Colosseum and does not include any special access areas, such as the Underground, Arena Floor, and the Belevedere.
+The prices and information above are for general admission tickets to the Colosseum (and Palatine Hill and the Forum), but do not include any special access areas, such as the Underground, Arena Floor, and the Belvedere.

 There are also early-bird and nighttime tour tickets available for additional fees.